Where to Find GIS Jobs in 2026: Every Job Board and Hiring Channel, Compared

 Conservation Job Board

-The Conservation Job Board hosts ~950 total jobs across 15 categories (Ecology, Wildlife, Restoration, Botany, etc.) with a dedicated GIS jobs section containing ~184 listings.
+The Conservation Job Board hosts roughly 900–1,000 total jobs across 15 categories (Ecology, Wildlife, Restoration, Botany, etc.) with a dedicated GIS jobs section containing 150–200 listings.
 Salary data is displayed on most postings, ranging from $18–28/hour for entry-level to $94K+ annually for senior roles.
 Listings are very fresh (most within 2–3 days) with deadlines extending months out.
 Filters include category, job type (permanent, temporary, internships, AmeriCorps), state, and experience level.
 The platform has 200,000+ environmental professionals in its network.
 California (112), Washington (65), and Colorado (46) lead in listing volume.
 Founded in 2010, it describes itself as the world's largest conservation jobs site.

 Strengths: High GIS volume for a sector board, salary transparency, fresh listings, free, clean design.

 Weaknesses: Conservation-niche (GIS roles require domain knowledge), limited beyond environmental sector.
+For a deeper look at this niche, see our conservation GIS jobs guide.

 AAG Jobs in Geography